lukes/ISO-3166-Countries-with-Regional-Codes/README.md

 ### Timestamp

-* UN Statistical data retrieved 21 April 2011, from a document last revised 17 February 2011
+* UN Statistical data retrieved 18 May 2011, from a document last revised 17 February 2011
-* Wikipedia data retrieved 21 April 2011, from a document last revised 8 April 2011
+* Wikipedia data retrieved 18 May 2011, from a document last revised 8 April 2011